zengbing15/lumos_doc/docs/tutorials/querytransactions.md

 A transaction can be in one of the following status:

-- A **pending** result means the node is aware of the transaction but the transaction is not confirmed yet.
+- A **pending** result means the transaction is in the pool, and not proposed yet.
-- A **proposed** result means the node sees a transaction included in a block candidate that is not yet mined.
+- A **proposed** result means the transaction is in the pool, and can be committed in the next block.
 - A **committed** result means that the block involving the transaction has been mined and is officially on chain.

 ## Prerequisites